GRAMMAR AND VOCABULARY IN ACADEMIC AND PROFESSIONAL ENGLISH

 The content of the blog falls into three main categories:

 1. Regular posts about rarely-analysed English language learning problems.

 2. Learning materials that have been used in the writer’s past English classes.

-3. Academic articles/discussions that indicate the thinking behind the materials.
+3. Technical papers that indicate the thinking behind the materials.

-Alternatively, the menus on the right of each page enable you to make more refined searches.
-You can access the 10 most recent posts, or the most popular posts, or all of the posts in a particular category (grammar, pronunciation, reading, etc), or the posts of any particular month right back to the first in July 2011.
+Alternatively, the menus on the right of each page can facilitate more refined searches.
+You can access the 10 most recent posts, or the most popular posts, or all of the posts in a particular category (grammar, pronunciation, reading, etc.), or the posts of any particular month.
 There is also a search facility at the top of the side menus, through which you can type in a particular topic that you are hoping to find.

 Each post also allows comments or questions on its content.
 Comments and questions on other topics will generally not be approved.

 Reproduction of the blog’s material on other sites is not objected to, provided the free Guinlist source is acknowledged and made available via a link.

 Related to the blog are two books by the same author:

 Grammar Practice for Professional Writing (2nd edition) was published in electronic form in 2016.
 Its aims and approach were and remain the inspiration for the blog.
 They can be read by clicking here.